XPRIZE/GLEXP-Team-CCI/pubbly_console/README.md

 ## Getting started

 If you don't want to buy your own server and install our LAMP CMS yourself, you can register at [sandbox.pubbly.com](sandbox.pubbly.com).
 We are currently hosting this server, and you may upload your own content, but all user-posted files will be wiped on a weekly basis.
 If you want to host your own personal console repository, the manual installation is not so bad.
 I will be giving instructions for a clean up-to-date AWS Ubuntu server, with ports open for SSH, SFTP, and HTTP.
-You can use other servers builds, but this is largely untested/unsupported.
+You can use other server builds, but this is largely untested/unsupported.

 ### Install Apache 2.0, MySQL, and PHP 7+